 We appreciate so much the efforts of parent and grandparent volunteers that are willing to serve our district and students.
-If you are interested in volunteering, please contact the Coordinator of Community and Media Relations at 1301 East Young Street or call 903-381-2236 for more information.
+If you are interested in volunteering, please contact the Coordinator of Longview ISD Community and Media Relations at 1301 East Young Street of call 903-381-2236 for more information.